ChrisMKindred/KWC-USGS/README.txt

 4. Showing USGS Without Graphs in a Post

 == Changelog ==
+= 2.5.1 =
+Fixes error with Graph Loading

 = 2.5 =
 Updated URL Fetch to use the `wp_remote_get()` function Tested up to 4.9.4